bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 ## Traversing Hierarchies

-The `bevy_hierarchy` crate has a bunch of handy methods for traversing hiearchies: upwards through ancestors, or downwards through descendants.
+The `bevy_hierarchy` crate has a bunch of handy methods for traversing hierarchies: upwards through ancestors, or downwards through descendants.
 All you need to kick off the process is a query able to access the relationship components: